-- The eight year survival rate for incorporated start ups is ~50%, but this doesn't mean that 50% of businesses are successful.
-Many become significant burdens to their owners. - Venture capitalists have a knack for picking successful companies, but fewer than 1 in every 1000 companies will be attractive to VCs. - Three crucial components for a successful venture: the opportunity, the entrepreneur/team, and the resources needed to start the company. - An A team with a B opportunity is better than a B team with an A opportunity. - Successful entrepreneurship isn't a matter of luck.
-As the axiom goes, "Luck is where preparation and opportunity meet." - 2.2.1 The Opportunity - One of the greatest misconceptions is that a new business must be unique to be successful.
+- The eight year survival rate for incorporated start ups is ~50%, but this doesn't mean that 30% of businesses are successful.
+Many become significant burdens to their owners. - Venture capitalists have a knack for picking successful companies, but less than 1 in every 1000 companies will be attractive to VCs.

+Bygrave, W., & Zacharakis, A. (2014) Entrepreneurship, 3rd Edition.
+Hoboken, NJ: Wiley.

+Full all chapters instant download please go to Solutions Manual, Test Bank site: downloadlink.org
-- Many aspiring entrepreneurs are overly secretive and as a result fail to get important feedback on their ideas. - The development of the idea and its implementation are what set successful companies apart.

-2.2.2 The Customer

-- There is no market for a product unless customers have a real need for the product. - Rather than being truly novel, most new businesses are built on a product that has improved performance, price, distribution, quality or service.

-2.2.3 The Timing

-- Timing can sometimes be critical, as when a new technology emerges and entrepreneurs fight to be the first established player. - In contrast, in some markets there will always be a demand for high quality goods and services, as in the restaurant or salon industry. - If the window will be very brief the opportunity is likely a fad, and as such should be avoided by all but the most experienced of entrepreneurs.

-2.2.4 The Entrepreneur and the Management Team

-- First and foremost, entrepreneurs should have experience in the industry or a similar one. - Attracting an equally experienced team is also critical. - Since a growing company will require management skill, the ideal entrepreneur will have a track record of successfully managing and growing sales and profits at another firm.
+- Three crucial components for a successful venture: the opportunity, the entrepreneur/team, and the resources needed to start the company. - An A team with a B opportunity is better than a B team with an A opportunity. - Successful entrepreneurship isn't a matter of luck.
+As the axiom goes, "Luck is where preparation and opportunity meet." - 2.2.1 The Opportunity - One of the greatest misconceptions is that a new business must be unique to be successful. - Many aspiring entrepreneurs are overly secretive and as a result fail to get important feedback on their ideas. - The development of the idea and its implementation are what set successful companies apart. - 2.2.2 The Customer - There is no market for a product unless customers have a real need for the product. - Rather than being truly novel, most new businesses are built on a product that has improved performance, price, distribution, quality or service. - 2.2.3 The Timing - Timing can sometimes be critical, as when a new technology emerges and entrepreneurs fight to be the first established player. - In contrast, in some markets there will always be a demand for high quality goods and services, as in the restaurant or salon industry. - If the window will be very brief the opportunity is likely a fad, and as such should be avoided by all but the most experienced of entrepreneurs. - 2.2.4 The Entrepreneur and the Management Team - First and foremost, entrepreneurs should have experience in the industry or a similar one. - Attracting an equally experienced team is also critical. - Since a growing company will require management skill, the ideal entrepreneur will have a track record of successfully managing and growing sales and profits at another firm. - 2.2.5 Resources - Successful entrepreneurs are frugal with their scarce resources.

-2.2.5 Resources

-• Successful entrepreneurs are frugal with their scarce resources.
 They keep overhead low, productivity high, and ownership of capital assets to a minimum.